-The Academy of St. Louis is the ONLY fully accredited, private school for students with learning challenges serving Kindergarten through 12th grade in the St. Louis area.
+The Academy of St. Louis is the ONLY accredited, private school for students with learning challenges serving Kindergarten through 12th grade in the St. Louis area.

 The Academy is grateful to have had the opportunity to work with NCA-AdvancEd‘s leadership team and for their expertise and guidance.
 We are thankful for the NCA team who visited the Academy for 2 1/2 day evaluating the Seven Standards associated with a fully functional school.